This section of our webpages provides more information on mitigating nutrient pollution through credits obtained from a mitigation provider.

 To apply to buy credits the development proposal must fall within the definition of ‘qualifying development’ and be within the same catchment area as the mitigation project that is the source of the credits (it is not possible to mitigate the impacts from development located in one catchment area with a mitigation project delivered in another catchment area).

-Provided there are credits available, you can apply for credits from a mitigation project which we have delivered at any time.
-We suggest you investigate whether credits are likely to be available from one of our projects before formally submitting your planning application and indicate how you intend to mitigate nutrient pollution from your development in your Nutrient Neutrality Statement.
+We suggest you investigate whether you will need nutrient mitigation for your development and how this will be secured before formally submitting your planning application.
+Your Nutrient Neutrality Statement should set out a nutrient budget and indicate how you intend to mitigate nutrient pollution from your development.
 We have set out the process of securing credits from us in more detail below.

 Step 1

-Calculate how many credits are needed, based on a nutrient budget calculation for the development.
-Natural England have prepared calculators and guidance which allow nutrient budgets to be calculated.
-We have also prepared separate guidance on water quality and nutrient neutrality statements.
+Assuming that you are seeking planning permission for qualifying development in a nutrient sensitive catchment the next step is to calculate how many credits are needed, based on a nutrient budget calculation for the development.
+Natural England have prepared calculators and guidance which allow nutrient budgets to be determined.
+We have also prepared separate guidance on water quality and nutrient neutrality statements, and determining how many temporary nitrogen mitigation credits you might require.

 To calculate the nutrient budget for your development:

 The calculator will give the annual total amount of nutrient (nitrogen and/or phosphorus) that requires mitigation in perpetuity.
 This will determine the amount of nutrient mitigation needed to offset the impact from the proposed development.
-One nutrient credit is equivalent to one kilogram (kg) of nutrients.
-Therefore, to mitigate one kilogram (kg) of nutrient one nutrient credit will need to be purchased.
+The nutrient budget is expressed in kilograms (kg) for either total phosphorus (TP) or total nitrogen (TN) per year (yr).
+This has been abbreviated to: kg TP/yr or TN/yr.
+One nutrient credit is equivalent to one kilogram (kg) of nutrient pollution.
+Therefore, to mitigate one kilogram (kg) of nutrient pollution one nutrient credit will need to be purchased.
 To mitigate 2.75kg of nutrients 2.75 credits will be needed.

 The nutrient pollution standards may affect nutrient loads from development after they take effect on 1 April 2030.
-The calculator will provide a pre- and post-2030 nutrient loading figure in kg per year if there is a change in the budget after 2030.
+The calculator will provide a pre and post-2030 nutrient loading figure in kg per year if there is a change in the budget after 2030.
 Details of both budgets will need to be provided in the nutrient neutrality statement that supports your planning application.
+We have prepared separate guidance on calculating temporary nitrogen mitigation budgets as part of our plans around sales of temporary nitrogen mitigation credits in early 2025.

 Step 2